Search

 Temperature and humidity in museums

-It’s essential to consider temperature and relative humidity as fundamentals of collections care.
-Inappropriate conditions can severely damage objects over time.
-Mould, pests, deterioration, and warping are just a few of the problems that can occur if these elements are not stable and controlled.
+Temperature and relative humidity (RH) are two of the most important factors in collections care.
+Inappropriate or fluctuating conditions can severely damage objects over time.
+Biological, chemical, and dimensional changes are just a few of the problems that occur when these conditions are unstable.

-• Assess the impact of temperature and humidity on objects
+• Understand the impact of temperature and humidity on objects

-• Examine how temperature and humidity affect one another
+• Understand how temperature and humidity affect each other

 Organic materials

-Plants and animals contain a high proportion of water, so it’s unsurprising that their products also retain moisture.
-When materials absorb and retain moisture, they are described as hygroscopic.
-Such materials can and will absorb or give off moisture until they reach a state of equilibrium with the air that surrounds them.
+Plants and animals contain a high proportion of water, so their products also retain moisture.
+Materials that absorb and retain moisture are described as hygroscopic.
+These materials absorb or release moisture until they reach equilibrium with the surrounding air.

 • Wood